-In Thailand it was the city of Ayutthaya that was home to the country's fourishing Capital city.
+In Thailand it was the city of Ayutthaya that was home to the country's flourishing Capital city.

 The Capital city for the Cham people was in My Son, Vietnam.
 There are some pretty decent temples and Palaces in My Son but nothing compared to those in Angkor.

-Have a look at the best book ever written about the history of the Cham people and the artifacts in the Cham museum.
+Here's a link to the best book I ever read about the Cham people and their battles with the Khmer Empire.

 The Museum is located on the corner of Trung Nu Vuong Street and Bach Dang Steets in Danang.

 The entrance fee is 40,000 VND or about $2.63USD.